SGDInstitute/apollo/content/collections/pages/sgdinstitute/transparency.md

             marks:
               -
                 type: lead
-            text: 'The Midwest Institute for Sexuality and Gender Diversity maintains policies across the organization, including those related to '
+            text: 'The Midwest Institute for Sexuality and Gender Diversity maintains policies across the organization that guide our work and engagement with others, including those related to '
           -
             type: text
             marks: